 Pursuant to Board Regulation 18VAC5-22-150, in order to comply with subdivision D.6. of § 54.1-4412.1, Code of Virginia, a firm must comply with all components of the monitoring program in which it is enrolled, except that, depending on the facts and circumstances, the VBOA may waive the requirement for a peer review or grant additional time for complying with the requirement.

-In addition to the random selection process, licensed Virginia CPA firms will also be selected for a compliance review of their Peer Review as a component of any open investigation (enforcement case), or in situations where the VBOA believes that a Peer Review compliance review is warranted.
+Licensed Virginia CPA firms will be selected for a compliance review of their Peer Review as a component of any open investigation (enforcement case), or in situations where the VBOA believes that a Peer Review compliance review is warranted.

 Information on the AICPA's Facilitated State Board Access process is available.
 Participation in the FSBA process is an acceptable method of compliance with the VBOA regulations and reduces the amount of paperwork that CPA firms must communicate to the VBOA.

-Do not submit Peer Review documentation with the annual firm renewal unless specifically asked to by VBOA staff as part of the Peer Review compliance review process.
+Peer Review documentation shouldn’t be submitted with the annual firm renewal unless specifically asked to by VBOA staff as part of the Peer Review compliance review process.
 However, Peer Review documentation must be retained for a minimum of three calendar-years preceding the current calendar-year.